christroutner/keystone-guides/api-file-uploads/API-File-Uploads.md

 Feel free to take them out, and it won't hurt anything if you leave them in

 # Opening an API in KeystoneJS
 Now we are going to create an API that can be used to upload and download files to KeystoneJS.
 This is a two step process.
-The first step is adding the following lines under the *File Upload Route* block to the `routes/index.js` file:
+The first step is add a few lines of code to the `routes/index.js` file:

 ```javascript
 var keystone = require('keystone');